TMJ and Sleep

 Home Remedies for TMJ Pain

 The good news is that many TMJ problems are temporary in nature.
-Here are a few things you can do at home to correct the problem without the need for intervention by a doctor.
+Here are a few things you can do at home to help the problem without the need for intervention by a doctor.

 - Ice – Jaw pain is often due to inflammation.
 Ice reduces inflammation and is especially beneficial the first day or two following an injury.
 Remember not to have the ice directly on your skin and to use ice for no more than 20 minutes at a time.